firgia/soca/README.md

 #### Android
 1. Open your Firebase project > Project Settings > download the google-services.json file (if you don't have it, add a new android app by clicking the "Add app" button on your Firebase project Settings).
 ![Group 2](https://user-images.githubusercontent.com/89120990/222965455-79157a85-8120-4bf3-8b0f-5d743f945ebe.png)

-2. Now you have 3 google-services.json with different environments (Development, Staging, and Production)
+2. Now you have 3 google-services.json with different environments (Development, Staging, and Production.
-3. Move the google-services.json to folder android/app/src/{environtment}.
-Remember you need to move to a specific environment
+3. Move the google-services.json to folder android/app/src/{environtment} (remember you need to move to a specific environment).
 ![Group 5](https://user-images.githubusercontent.com/89120990/222965708-aaa50c1f-c224-4931-8898-61c0bff641b6.png)
 4. Done!

+(Notes: You will need to add "SHA certificate fingerprints" for using Google Auth features.)

 #### IOS
 1. Open your Firebase project > Project Settings > download the GoogleService-info.plist file. (if you don't have it, add a new iOS app by clicking the "Add app" button on your Firebase project Settings).
 ![Group 7](https://user-images.githubusercontent.com/89120990/224487684-0faaa432-a1dd-498d-b5ef-99af4b6ed55f.png)

-2. Now you have 3 GoogleService-info.plist file with different environments (Development, Staging, and Production)
+2. Now you have 3 GoogleService-info.plist file with different environments (Development, Staging, and Production).
 3. Create a "config" folder, and create three folders inside "config" folder with the following name "production", "development", and "staging".
 Move all GoogleService-Info.plist to a specific environment folder.
 <img width="344" alt="Screenshot 2023-03-11 at 20 39 06" src="https://user-images.githubusercontent.com/89120990/224488079-63dca4d1-bc6c-4e77-b581-a25611ec1993.png">